-Juilliard's performing orchestral ensembles give more than 30 concerts each season at Lincoln Center in the Peter Jay Sharp Theater, Alice Tully Hall, and David Geffen Hall, as well as in Carnegie Hall and other venues around New York City.
+Juilliard's performing orchestral ensembles give more than 30 concerts each season at Lincoln Center in Alice Tully Hall, the Peter Jay Sharp Theater, and David Geffen Hall, as well as in Carnegie Hall and other venues around New York City.
 Participation in these ensembles provides a solid foundation for instrumentalists hoping to join professional orchestras.
 In fact, numerous Juilliard alumni have become first-chair players and section members in orchestras in both the United States and abroad.

 All undergraduates begin their orchestral studies with Orchestra Orientation, a three-week orchestra cycle comprised of seminars, workshops, and rehearsals designed to prepare students for the rigors of the Juilliard Orchestra.
-Led by Maestro Gilbert, the Orchestra Orientation also calls upon Juilliard faculty and members of the New York Philharmonic and Metropolitan Opera Orchestra to lead discussions, coach sectionals, and play in side-by-side rehearsals.
+Led by Maestro David Robertson, the Orchestra Orientation also calls upon Juilliard faculty and members of the New York Philharmonic and Metropolitan Opera Orchestra to lead discussions, coach sectionals, and play in side-by-side rehearsals.

 Other Orchestral Ensembles

 The Juilliard Chamber Orchestra (J.C.O.) works without a conductor using a shared leadership model.
 Musical decisions are made by the players, with guidance from the coaches.
 J.C.O. explores all the roles that a conductor normally plays, and as a group discusses how best to divide those responsibilities.
 It is the goal that each participant will come away from the experience with new respect for a conductor’s role, and with a new insight into what each player can do to expedite the rehearsal process and make performances better.
-Lead coach Eric Bartlett is a 31-year veteran of the Orpheus Chamber Orchestra and a member of the New York Philharmonic since 1997.
+Lead coach Eric Bartlett is a 32-year veteran of the Orpheus Chamber Orchestra and a member of the New York Philharmonic since 1997.